CloudLabs-MOC/mslearn-fabric/Instructions/Labs/Get-started-with-data-science-in-Microsoft-Fabric.md

     This code fetches the details of a `specific experiment` using its name.

-1. Using an experiment name, you can retrieve all jobs of that experiment:
+1. In the next cell using an experiment name, you can retrieve all jobs of that experiment by running the below code:

     ```python
    mlflow.search_runs(exp.experiment_id)